sharvas/Lem_in/README.md

 3-start
 ```

-The schematic represantation of the map:
+The schematic representation of the map:

 ![map](https://github.com/sharvas/lem_in/raw/master/images/map.png)